fraina/React-Weather-Widget/README.md

 # React weather widget

-A simple weather widget made with React and Redux, using Yahoo Weather API.
+A simple weather widget made with React and Redux, using Yahoo Weather API. :sunny:

 ## Run locally